coinbase/coinbase-wallet-sdk/README.md

 and no code bloat.
 Simply drop a few lines of code into your dapp and Wallet SDK takes care of the rest.

+## Getting started

+- This readme cointains brief instructions to get up and running
+- Visit our [public developer docs](https://docs.cloud.coinbase.com/wallet-sdk/docs) for more detail, including sample code for using libraries like [web3-react](https://github.com/NoahZinsmeister/web3-react) and [web3modal](https://github.com/Web3Modal/web3modal) to integrate Coinbase

 ## Installing and Upgrading

 > The installation package for **Coinbase Wallet SDK** (formerly WalletLink) is now named `@coinbase/wallet-sdk`.

 ### Installing Wallet SDK

 Install Coinbase Wallet SDK with yarn or npm.